-Cuban Picadillo is a sweet and sour ground beef stew in a flavorful tomato sauce with vinegar, onions, garlic, olives and smoked paprika.
-The recipe is quick and easy, 35 minutes start to finish.
+Cuban Picadillo is a sweet and sour ground beef stew in a flavorful tomato sauce with vinegar, onions, garlic, olives and smoked paprika – a quick easy The recipe is quick and easy, 35 minutes start to finish.
 Serve Picadillo over mashed potatoes, rice or quinoa to soak up all the delicious sauce.

 There are so many other delicious ways to enjoy Picadillo.
 It makes a great filling for tacos, empanadas, or burritos.
 Or how about stuffing poblano peppers with picadillo and making chiles rellenos picadillo, as they do in Mexico?
 Doesn’t that sound incredible?!